rachealakinboyo/Crime-Pattern-Detection-Using-DBSCAN-Clustering/README.md

 ### Model Analysis:
 The DBSCAN clustering identifies consistent crime hotspots across both the training and test datasets.
 The model performs well, achieving high silhouette scores for both the training (\`0.9536\`) and test datasets (\`0.9002\`), indicating that the clusters are well-defined and consistent.

-## License

-This project is **proprietary** and may not be modified or distributed without explicit permission from the author.
-For inquiries about using or modifying the contents of this repository, please contact [your-email@example.com].